Economic history of France: 1919–1929

 The war effort and the occupation of French territory by Germany had dealt a heavy blow to the French economy.
 Overall French industrial and agricultural production was down 45% in 1919 compared to 1913.
 Infrastructure in the occupied region - towns, villages, factories, mines, and railways - suffered extensive destruction and/or over-exploitation in the case of mines and factories, reducing their output.
-Prime agricultural land had been ruined and livestock lost.
-27% of young men between the ages of 18 and 27 were killed, with a consequent negative impact on marriages and births which would impact the labor force in the 1930s.
+Prime agricultural land had been ruined and livestock lost, and 27% of young men between the ages of 18 and 27 were killed, with a consequent negative impact on marriages and births which would impact the labor force in the 1930s.
 Fertility rates sharply declined during the First World War, with the deficit of births estimated to be 1.4 million.
-Combined with an equivalent number of casualties, the French population was 2.8 million people smaller than it otherwise would have been due to the war.
+Combined with an equivalent number of casualties, the French population was 2.8 million people smaller than it otherwise would have been, due to the war.

 At the Paris Peace Conference, 1919, vengeance against defeated Germany was the main French theme.
-France demanded full payment by Germany of the damages it imposed in the German-occupied areas.
+France demanded full payment by Germany of the damages it created in German-occupied areas.
 It also wanted the full cost of postwar veterans benefits.
 Prime Minister Clemenceau was largely effective against the moderating influences of the British and Americans.
 France obtained large (but unspecified) reparations, regained Alsace-Lorraine and obtained mandates to rule parts of former German colonies in Africa.